Three Types Of Plays That Shakespeare Wrote

 Histories: Recreating the Past and Exploring Power

 Shakespearean histories are plays that dramatize events from the past, particularly the reigns of English kings.
-These plays are not strictly historical in the modern sense; Shakespeare often took liberties with historical facts for dramatic effect, focusing on exploring themes of power, leadership, national identity, and the consequences of political actions.
+Now, these plays are not strictly historical in the modern sense; Shakespeare often took liberties with historical facts for dramatic effect, focusing on exploring themes of power, leadership, national identity, and the consequences of political actions.
 The history plays served not only as entertainment but also as a form of political commentary, reflecting the anxieties and concerns of Elizabethan society.

 Trends and Latest Developments